PayString/paystring-documentation/docs/payid-reference-overview.md

 sidebar_label: Reference Implementation Overview
 ---

-Xpring provides a reference implementation of the PayID server.
-You can implement it as described here, you can make your preferred modifications, and you can create your own implementation from scratch.

 ## PayID reference specifications

-This implementation uses TypeScript, a Node.js HTTP server, and a Postgres database.
+The [reference implementation](https://github.com/payid-org/payid) uses TypeScript, a Node.js HTTP server, and a Postgres database.

 By default, the server hosts the PayID Protocol implementation, or Public API, on port 8080.
 It also hosts a second RESTful API on port 8081 for CRUD operations of PayIDs and associated addresses.